convisoappsec/conviso-docs/docs/integrations/sonarcloud.md

 </div>

-A modal will appear as shown in the photo below.
+A modal will appear as shown in the photo below:

 <div style={{textAlign: 'center'}}>